xavier268/kompress/README.md

 ## MyZip

-A typical assembly of a byte-to-symbol block, then a reapeat block, then a lzw block, then a huffamn block, then a bit2byte blok.
+A typical assembly of a byte-to-symbol block, then a reapeat block, then a lzw block, then a huffann block, then a bit2byte blok.
 It compresses bytes into bytes.

 ## DynReader and Writer

-The DReader/Writer provides an adaptative huffman compression, compressing symbols into bits (after adding and EOF Symbol to the alphabet).
+The DReader/Writer provides an adaptative huffman compression, compressing symbols into bits (after adding and EOF Symbol to the symbol alphabet).
 A scheduler defines how frequently the huffman frequency tree is recomputed.

 It relies on an *engine* that does the huffan tree management, and hwriter/reader, that implements a fixed tree huffman encoding.

 ## LZW

-This layer will use a dictionnary-based compression, based on the idea from the LZW algorith, to compress from an alphabet to a larger alphabet, buiding a dictionnary of known sequence on the way.
+This layer will use a dictionnary-based compression, based on the idea of the LZW algorith, to compress from an alphabet to a larger alphabet, buiding a dictionnary of known sequence on the way.

 ## KDelta